dps923/winter2020/topics/info-template-v1.md

 The code in this template offers many features in various categories.

 General or overall features:
-* Assumes a navigation-based app
+* Assumes an app with a navigation interface
 * Includes one entity data model class (for a "product")
-* Includes a data model manager class, and initialization code for the app delegate
+* Includes one data model manager class, and initialization code for the app delegate
-* Assumes data (and a reference to the manager) is passed on to successor controllers
+* Assumes that data (and a reference to the manager) is passed on to successor controllers
 * Most controllers initially assume the presence of a data model manager class and a "Product" class, and therefore have instance variables for them

 Controllers, workflow features included: